ArshdeepSinghVirdi/FinEdge/README.md

 The Document Q&A and Shift Handoff ideas are the strongest hackathon candidates — they solve real daily pain, are impressive to demo, and can be built in a short window with existing LLM tooling.

 Want me to dig deeper into any of these, or help you start building a prototype for one?

+Shield-specific ideas that are more unique
+Shield Sentinel

+Not a chatbot.

+Not RAG.

+What it does

+Every night it analyzes:

+LOTOs
+HECPs
+Check-ins
+Outages

+and discovers patterns humans never saw.

+Example:

+Interesting Finding:

+80% of delayed LOTO closures
+occur on Fridays after 5 PM.

+Associated Equipment:
+Zone 7

+Or:

+Most conflicts occur when
+more than 3 HECPs share
+same isolation type.

+Think:

+AI Data Scientist for Safety.

+Shield Ghost Inspector 👻

+This is my favorite Shield idea.

+AI analyzes workflow logs and finds:

+Rule says:
+Step A → B → C

+Reality:
+70% users do
+A → C → B

+Shows where actual user behavior differs from designed process.

+Companies pay huge money for process mining tools.

+Shield Near-Miss Discovery

+Not predicting.

+Discovering.

+AI finds:

+There were 47 situations
+where a serious incident
+could have happened but didn't.

+Management loves these insights.

+The one I would submit

+If I were you, I'd submit:

+🏆 ProcessMind AI

+"An AI Process Mining and Workflow Intelligence Platform"

+Input:

+Shield logs
+User actions
+Workflow events

+Output:

+bottlenecks
+hidden delays
+compliance drift
+risky patterns
+process violations
+optimization suggestions